 9. Routinely Check Your Sump Pump’s Battery

 Your sump pump is what protects your basement from flooding in sub-level areas of your home.
 Rainwater and snowmelt are the main things that will increase water levels.
 Your sump pump ensures that the rise in water does not infiltrate your basement floor, but instead pumps it back out.
 Main times sump pumps can fail during large storms when you need them most.
-So it’s essential to make sure your back-up battery is functioning and will kick-on when you need it.
+So it’s essential to make sure your sump pump and back-up battery is functioning and will kick-on when you need it.

 10. Purchase Flood Alarms